P. Shing Ho

 - Kodak Gold Key Award in Photography, Juried Exhibit

-Matthew R. Scholfield, Melissa C. Ford, Anna-Carin C. Carlsson, Hawera Butta, Ryan A. Mehl, and P. Shing Ho (2017) Structure-energy relationships of halogen bonds in proteins, Biochemistry, in press.
-ACS Editor's Choice selection (open access).
+Matthew R. Scholfield, Melissa C. Ford, Anna-Carin C. Carlsson, Hawera Butta, Ryan A. Mehl, and P. Shing Ho (2017) Structure-energy relationships of halogen bonds in proteins, Biochemistry, 56(22): 2794-2802.
+ACS Editor's Choice selection (open access); Viewpoint article; Top 5 most read articles in Biochemistry in 2017.

 Rhianon Kay Rowe, and P. Shing Ho (2017) Relationships between halogen and hydrogen bonds in biology, Acta Cryst, B, 73(2): 255-264.